Welcome!

 Teaching obligations

-At the Faculty of Law of Maastricht University, I am responsible for, or involved in the following courses:
+At the Faculty of Law of Maastricht University, I am involved in, or responsible for the following courses:

 Inaugural lecture: Convention Constitutionalism

-On December 1st 2023, I gave my inaugural lecture as professor of philosopy of law in Maastricht, which nicely summarizes my current line of research.
+On December 1st, 2023, I gave my inaugural lecture as professor of philosophy of law in Maastricht, which nicely summarizes my current line of research.
 It was entitled Convention Constitutionalism.
 On the Necessity of Judicial Review by the European Court for European Democratic Governance.

 The regulation of vaccination